Sun Daze: Critical reception

 The song received mixed to negative reviews from several critics.
 Hannah Smith for Vinyl Mag says "this song [is] incredibly catchy in the worst way.
 There’s nothing wrong with party songs, but there comes a time when an artist needs to evaluate the direction their career is heading.
 No one wants to hear middle-aged people singing about getting laid and stoned, which this song addresses multiple times."
+Kevin John Coyne of Country Universe similarly panned the song, giving it a failing grade and writing "listening to “Sun Daze”, I kept thinking back to those parody music videos that used to pop up on In Living Color and MadTV.
+A comedy writer couldn’t mock Florida Georgia Line better than they’re mocking themselves here."
+Time listed it as one of the worst songs of 2014, writing that the song "sounds like what would happen if Florida Georgia Line made a disastrous attempt at writing a song for Miley Cyrus (and then recorded it after Cyrus rejected it for being even too low brow for her)" and that "“I sit you up on a kitchen sink / stick the pink umbrella in your drink” wins the I Just Threw Up in My Mouth Award for worst innuendo of 2014."

 Jen Swirsky of Country Music Chat gave the song a more positive review, writing "Love it or hate it, 'Sun Daze' is witty.
 Perhaps witty on subjects that may still be a little too liberal for country music, but witty nonetheless."
 Country Weekly reviewer Tammy Ragusa was more moderate, praising the reggae influences of the instrumentation while criticizing the lyrical content.
 She said that "their continued attempts to establish themselves as bad boys, gratuitously dropping in overt references to getting 'laid' and 'stoned', are beginning to sound more cartoonish."
 She also wrote that "This is the kind of thing that sells and garners airplay, and 'Sun Daze' will do well for FGL", ultimately grading the song "C+".